neondatabase/website/content/docs/guides/neon-authorize.md

 }
 ```

-This approach is flexible: you can manage RLS policies directly in SQL or work more declaratively using an ORM, applying authorization within your schema.
-This ability to handle both schema and authorization in one place can make it easier to maintain security.
+This approach is flexible: you can manage RLS policies directly in SQL, or use an ORM to centralize them within your schema.
+Keeping both schema and authorization in one place can make it easier to maintain security.
+Some ORMs like Drizzle are adding support for declaritive RLS, which makes the logic easier to scan and scale.

 ## How Neon Authorize gets `auth.user_id()` from the JWT